MorphStore/LCTL/doc/guide.md

 </tr>
 </table>

 This in never used in current implementations.
+Possibly, because that this is only possible vor scalar processing, but not for SIMD programming.
-Maybe because of the fact, the such functions are mostly generated automatically and nobody cares.
-We won't used this, because we are dealing with template datatypes and there we have no uint128_t datatype for uint64_t data.
-Another fact is, that this is only possible vor scalar processing, but not for SIMD programming.
+We don't used this for this reason and, because we are dealing with template datatypes and there we have no uint128_t datatype for uint64_t data.
 ## The Collate Metamodel <a name="TheCollateMetamodel"></a>

 ## Concepts <a name="Concepts"></a>